NKrvavica/fqs/On_computing_roots.md

 Analytical closed-form solver is about **twice as fast**  than `numpy.roots`.
 However, it is much slower (almost one order of magnitude) than the numerical solver from `numpy.linalg.eigvals`.
 This difference is mainly the consequence of using list comprehension.

-### Just-in-time complier from Numba
+### Just-in-time compiler from Numba

 Let's see if we can speed up the computation by using _just-in-time_ compiler from [Numba](http://numba.pydata.org/).
 We only need to import it and put a decorator before each function:

 ```
-from numy import jit
+from numba import jit

 @jit(nopython=True)
 def single_quadratic(a0, b0, c0):